Shivam-kr25/Review-Extraction-and-Sentiment-Analysing/README.md

 - I have also tried to make it more informative by giving a WORDCLOUD option which shows the frequency of words in a pictorial way.
 Higher the frequence of the word, bigger the word and vice-versa.

-- If you like this project star this repo.

-Do visit my blog for better explanations: https://machinelearningprojects.net/flipkart-reviews-extraction-and-sentiment-analysis/

 ![](flip.gif)